sharbeldahlan/sharbeldahlan/README.md

 💻 a backend engineer,

-🎙 into storytelling, baking 🫓, and reading 📖,
+🎙 into storytelling, baking 🍕, and reading 📖,

 🧉 fueled by yerba mate,

-🇫🇮 based in Helsinki, Finland,

 🌱 currently developing software for Nokia Solutions and Networks Oy (code in private repos).